Season 1, Episode 34

 Alexa Bowditch:

 Right.
 Right.
 It’s up to you to expand on those moves.
 A lot of times, men have their understanding of themselves as a man roped in and tied up with how they do sex.
 It’s very vulnerable for every person.
-Again, just remembering to accept and respect to the process.
+Again, just remembering to accept and respect the process.
 You’re a team.

 Lorne Brown: